s24279-pj/NAI-73c-MSzJWi/Zjazd5/README.md

    - Animal classes: bird, cat, deer, dog, frog, and horse.
 2. **Fashion MNIST Dataset**: A dataset of 60,000 28x28 grayscale images of 10 clothing items.
 3. **Heart Disease Dataset**: A dataset of 303 records with 14 features used to predict the presence or absence of heart disease.
 4. **Tom and Jerry Dataset**: A dataset containing images of Tom and Jerry characters.
-The task is to classify images into four categories:
+The task is to classify images into four categories: Tom, Jerry, Both, None.
-   - Tom
-   - Jerry
-   - Both Tom and Jerry
-   - Neither Tom nor Jerry
-   The dataset can be downloaded from [Kaggle: Tom and Jerry Image Classification](https://www.kaggle.com/datasets/balabaskar/tom-and-jerry-image-classification/data).

 ## Usage